hellotem/enmeitu.github.io/index.md

 ## Teaching
 * AU28004: Theory and Application of Intelligent Information Processing (2018, 2019, 2020), Graduate
 * AU331: Machine Learning and Knowledge Discovery (2018, 2019, 2020), Undergraduate
-* AI006:  Practices of Artificial Intelligence (2020), Undergraduate
+* AI006:  Programming of Artificial Intelligence (2020), Undergraduate

 <!-- A talk delivered to students and colleagues in India ([Youtube video](https://www.youtube.com/watch?v=EUVfQk7qMt4&feature=youtu.be))-->